rauschma/markcheck/doc/manual/reference.md

   * Changing the actual output: There is special syntax that lets us apply a LineMod to the actual output before it is compared with the expected output.
     * Example: `stdout="|line-mod-id=snippet-id"`

-### Body LineMods and appliable LineMods used via `applyToBody`
+### Internal LineMods and appliable LineMods used via `applyToBody`

-Note that a body LineMod is defined by a directive immediately before a code block.
+Note that a internal LineMod is defined by a directive immediately before a code block.
 (This directive can also contain attributes for the code block itself such as `include` or `id`.)

 Ways of specifying lines: